emmby/StateSmith/docs/about.md

 Title:

 This PR addresses various onboarding usability challenges for new statesmith users.
+You can preview the new documentation here: https://emmby.github.io/StateSmith/

 #### Documentation is consolidated onto GitHub Pages.
 Previously, documentation was a mix